ShellyCoder/CellResDB/README.md

 - **`figure6/`**: Scripts for analysis in Figure 6.
   - **`figure6a_and_6b.R`**: Analyzes relative proportions of treatment responses (NR and R) and constructs hierarchical clustering trees for cancer types.
-  - **`figure6c.R`**: Generates a bubble plot to visualize the relationship between cancer types and treatment combinations, highlighting response rates and sample sizes.
+  - **`figure6c.R`**: Generates a bubble plot to visualize the relationship between cancer types and treatment combinations.

 ## Usage
 Clone this repository: